lihiamir/Dream-Decoder/README.md

 - ### 📚 Dream Journal
 View your dreams in a **gallery** or **timeline** view.
-Each dream card shows a thumbnail and interpretation summary.
+Each dream card shows a thumbnail picture.

 - ### 🔍 Search & Filter
-Search dreams using keywords or tags.
+Search dreams using keywords and tags.
-Filtering by date, mood, or symbol is supported.

 - ### 🤝 Similar Dreams (KNN)
 The app recommends semantically related dreams using OpenAI Embeddings and cosine similarity.